palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 Alternatively, you can Save and Load with capital 'S' and capital 'L' on your keyboard!

 ## Other Keyboard Shortcuts
+__Use the spacebar to start or stop the data stream!
+Other than spacebar, you can press 's' to stop data stream, and 'b' the begin, or start, the data stream.

+Time Series Shortcuts:
-__Use the spacebar to start or stop the data stream!__ You can use _lowercase 'b' to set "Bias Don't Include"_ on all channels, or _uppercase 'B' to set "Bias Include"_ on all channels.
+__ You can use _lowercase 'B' to set "Bias Don't Include"_ on all channels, or _uppercase 'N' to set "Bias Include"_ on all channels. __Press lowercase 'd' to set all channels settings to default.__

 Using an _English keyboard_, you can deactivate channels 1-16 using:
 1,2,3,4,5,6,7,8